Understanding Guard and Deref in Rust

-1. The serial port and COM port refer to the physical interface form (hardware).
+Click the “blue” above to follow us!
+Point: 1.
+The serial port and COM port refer to the physical interface form (hardware).
 TTL, RS-232, and RS-485 refer to the level standards (electrical signals).
-2. When connecting devices, usually only GND, RX, and TX are connected.
-Vcc or +3.3V power lines are generally not connected to avoid conflicts with the power supply of the … Read more
+2. When connecting devices, generally only GND, RX, and TX are connected.
+Vcc or +3.3V power lines are not connected to avoid … Read more

 Detailed Explanation of Serial Ports, COM Ports, TTL, RS-232, and RS-485 Differences